anjijava16/terraform_utils/labs/Meta_Arguments.md

  4. provider: For a selecting a non -default provider configuration
  5. lifecycle: Standard resource behvaior can be altered using special nested lifecyle block with in a resource block body
  6. Provisioners and Connections

+ ### Note
- ** Ntote: A given resource or Module block cannot use both count and for_each
+ 1. A given resource or Module block cannot use both count and for_each